zio/zio/docs/howto/migrate/migration-guide.md

 3. **Separated Interface** — In the _Module Pattern 2.0_, ZIO supports the _Separated Interface_ pattern which encourages keeping the implementation of an interface decoupled from the client and its definition.

-    As our application grows, where we define our layers matters more. _Separated Interface_ is a very useful pattern while we are developing a complex application.
+    As our application grows, where we define our dependencies matters more. _Separated Interface_ is a very useful pattern while we are developing a complex application.
 It helps us to reduce the coupling between application components.

     Following two changes in _Module Pattern_ we can define the service definition in one package but its implementations in other packages: